albertsalgueda/AI/README.md

 In the overview folder you will find interesting projects from cs50ai related to the main areas of artificial intelligence.

+## Reinforced

+In the reinforced Folder you may find RL-implementation: multi armed bandit, bellman's equation, grid-world problems...

 ## Vision

 In the Vision Folder you will find computer vision related projects.

-## Reinforced
+## Genetic

-In the reinforced Folder you may find RL-implementation: multi armed bandit, bellman's equation, grid-world projec
+Simple implementation of genetic algorithms with python.

 ## Augmented ( under dev.. )